blankcode/msipdelta2/README.md

    - Mail Transfer Agent (MTA)
    - Non-Mail Service Providers ("JIRA")
    - Bulk Mail Sender ("Sendgrid")

+## Why you might want to employ "Mail Services IP Delta"

 In setup like the one below: